Depop vs Poshmark 2026: Fees, Buyers, and What Sells Where

 Poshmark's Buyer

-Skews older — primarily 25-45, though the range is broadening.
-Poshmark buyers shop with more intent.
-They search for specific brands, sizes, and conditions.
-"Lululemon Align 25 size 6 NWT" is a typical Poshmark search.
-They know what they want and they're looking for a deal on it.
+Skews older — primarily 25-45 with over 100 million registered users in the US and Canada.
+Poshmark buyers shop with intent.
+They search for specific brands, sizes, and conditions — "Lululemon Align 25 size 6 NWT" is a typical query.
+They're less interested in your shop's aesthetic and more interested in whether you have the Madewell jacket they're looking for at a good price.

 The Fee Structures Are Not Even Close